jkeefe/jkeefe.github.io/family-projects/README.md

 - 1 Photoresistor
 - 1 10K-ohm (10K&#937;) resistor

-Most of these ingredients are also found in the Arduino starter kits [I've listed below](#kits).
+Most of these ingredients are also found in the Arduino starter kits [I've listed](#kits).

 ### Code